vmsmith/CookBook/stews_beef_bourginon.md

 #### Directions

-Simmer bacon lardons in 4 cups water for 10 minutes (Lardon is the French culinary term referring to thin strips of bacon, cut approximately 1/4-inch thick).
-Drain and pat dry.

-Preheat oven to 450°F. In a large Dutch oven, sauté the bacon in 1 tablespoon of oil for about 3 minutes, until it starts to lightly brown.
-Remove with a slotted spoon and set aside.
+1. In a large Dutch oven, sauté the bacon in 1 tablespoon of oil for about 3 minutes, until it starts to lightly brown.
+2. Remove with a slotted spoon and set aside.

-Dry the beef with a few paper towels for better browning.
-In batches, sear the beef on all sides in the Dutch oven.
-Set aside with the bacon.
+3. Dry the beef with a few paper towels, then, in batches, sear the beef on all sides in the Dutch oven.
+4. Set aside with the bacon.

-Back in the pot, add the sliced carrots and onions; sauté in fat until browned, about 3 minutes.
-If there's any excess fat, drain it now.
+5. Back in the pot, add the sliced carrots and onions; sauté in fat until browned, about 3 minutes.
+(If there's any excess fat, drain it now.)

-Add the bacon and beef back to the pot.
-Season with 1/2 teaspoon coarse salt and 1/4 teaspoon ground pepper.
+6. Add the bacon and beef back to the pot.
+7. Season with 1/2 teaspoon coarse salt and 1/4 teaspoon ground pepper.
 Toss.
 Sprinkle with flour and toss once more.
 Place in the center of the oven for 4 minutes.

-Remove pot from oven; toss beef and place back in the oven for 4 more minutes.
-Remove the pot from the oven and reduce the heat to 325°F.
+8. Remove pot from oven; toss beef and place back in the oven for 4 more minutes.
+Remove the pot from the oven and **reduce the heat to 325°F**.

-To the pot, add the wine and stock.
+9. Add the wine and stock to the pot.
 The liquid should barely cover the meat and vegetables.
-Add the tomato paste, garlic and thyme.
-Bring to a light simmer on the stove, then cover and simmer in the lower part of the oven for 3 to 4 hours, or until the meat is easily pierced.
+10. Add the tomato paste, garlic and thyme.
+11. Bring to a light simmer on the stove, then cover and simmer in the lower part of the oven for 3 to 4 hours, or until the meat is easily pierced.
+12. **All this can be done a day ahead of time to let the flavors marry**

-In the last hour of cooking, bring 1 1/2 tablespoons butter and 2 teaspoons oil to a medium heat in a sauté pan.
-Add the pearl onions and toss around in the fat until they've browned, 10 minutes.
-Then stir in 1/2 cup beef stock, a small pinch of salt and pepper and the herb bouquet.
-Reduce the heat to low and simmer the onions for about 40 minutes, until the liquid has evaporated, and the onions are tender.
+13. In the last hour of cooking, bring 1 1/2 tablespoons butter and 2 teaspoons oil to a medium heat in a sauté pan.
+14. Add the pearl onions and toss around in the fat until they've browned, 10 minutes.
+15. Then stir in 1/2 cup beef stock, a small pinch of salt and pepper and the herb bouquet.
+16. Reduce the heat to low and simmer the onions for about 40 minutes, until the liquid has evaporated, and the onions are tender.

-Remove the onions and set aside.
-Discard the herb bouquet and wipe out the skillet.
+17. Remove the onions and set aside.
+18. Discard the herb bouquet and wipe out the skillet.
 Add the remaining butter and oil and bring to a medium heat.

-Add the mushrooms and cook for about 5 minutes, shaking the pan to coat with the butter.
+19. Add the mushrooms and cook for about 5 minutes, shaking the pan to coat with the butter.

-Place a colander over a large pot.
+20. Place a colander over a large pot.
 Drain the beef stew through the colander and into the pot.
-Place the pot with the sauce over a medium heat and simmer for about 5 minutes, skimming any fat on top.
-Pour the beef and vegetables back into the Dutch oven.
-Add the pearl onions and mushrooms to the pot.
-Pour the sauce over the beef mix and simmer an additional 3 to 5 minutes.
+21. Place the pot with the sauce over a medium heat and simmer for about 5 minutes, skimming any fat on top.
+22. Pour the beef and vegetables back into the Dutch oven.
+23. Add the pearl onions and mushrooms to the pot.
+24. Pour the sauce over the beef mix and simmer an additional 3 to 5 minutes.